-Do you have time to be an entrepreneur?
+Do you have time to be the leader you want to be?

-As entrepreneurs, it’s so important to have dedicated time set aside to doing the work of building your business.
+As business and community leaders, it’s so important to have dedicated time set aside to doing the work of developing your craft and building your legacy.
 Having no time is a common reason people give for not going into business.

 Given the many, varied responsibilities of taking care of:

 it’s not a wonder why business and community leaders especially believe they don’t have enough time.